Marc Okrand: Star Trek

-In 2018 he developed the language for the Kelpien race in the second season of Star Trek: Discovery (first appearing in the third Short Treks episode "The Brightest Star").
+In 2018 he developed several sentences for the language of the Kelpien race in the second season of Star Trek: Discovery (first appearing in the third Short Treks episode "The Brightest Star").

-Atlantis: The Lost Empire
+Other languages

+Okrand created an alien language for the science-fiction documentary The Journey Inside in 1994, made by Intel.
+The language was not widely developed and only small bits of it were used in the film.

 In 2001, Okrand created the Atlantean language for the Disney film Atlantis: The Lost Empire.
 He was also used as an early facial model for the protagonist's character design.